 You've just written and executed (another word for run) your first computer program.
 Congratulations!
 You've also just learned one of the most often used programming instructions: PRINT.
 The PRINT instruction tells your computer to display whatever appears within quotation marks.
 Here's some more practice using PRINT.
 Type the following program exactly as it appears.
 (If you make a mistake, just press Return and retype the line.)
 Be sure to press Return at the end of each line:

-'''

-10 print "lie down"

-20 Print "Roll Over"

-30 pRiNt "GeT wEiRd"
+10 print "lie down" 20 Print "Rol) Over" 30 pRINT "GeT wEiRd" RUN lie down Roll Over GeT wEiRd

-RUN

-'''

 You'll see this on your screen: